ChenKy23/SIPF/README.md

 # SIPF
 The respository for **Self-Iterative Process Feedback for Small Language Models' Reasoning**

-Here's a `README.md` that includes all the setup steps you provided, in English:

 # Environment Setup

 This document outlines the steps required to set up the SIPF environment with specific CUDA and PyTorch versions, along with additional installation requirements.